JackalJoe/USB-Docs/(4) Tutorials and Guides/Mobile Apps.md

 ![](https://i.imgur.com/Jmi8rnA.jpg)

-**IP or hostname:** Here, you need to add your hostname, which can be found in the Ultraseedbox Control panel under Transmission and will include your username like below it may consist of `https://` this must be removed when adding to Transdrone.
+**IP or hostname:** Here, you need to add your hostname, which can be found in the Ultra.cc Control panel under Transmission and will include your username like below it may consist of `https://` this must be removed when adding to Transdrone.

 `username.lw000.usbx.me`

 **Username:** Transmission username which can be found in the application tab of your control panel under show info for Transmission

 **Password:** Transmission password which can be found in the application tab of your control panel under show info for Transmission under username (you may need to click the eyeball icon to reveal it)